Mimetic Explicit Time Discretiztions: The Harmonic Oscillator

 \section{The Harmonic Oscillator}

-To motivate the results for the three dimensions scalar wave equation and Maxwell's equations, conserved quantities that depends on the time step are derived for finite difference discretizations of the simple harmonic oscillator.
-First the second-order harmonic oscillator equation is discretized and then a conserved quantity is derived.
-Next the oscillator equation is written as a first order system of ODEs and then discretize using a staggered time grid and two similar conserved quantities are derived.
+The goal is to use the discretization of the harmonic oscillator to motivate time discretizations of three dimensional wave equations that conserve a discrete approximate energy.
+First the second order continuum oscillator equation and its energy are described.
+Then the second order equation is written as a first order system and a conserved quantity for the system that is essentially the energy is described.

+Next the central difference approximation of the second order wave is equation is described and a discrete conserved quantity is derived that is an approximation of the energy.
+Next an staggered in time discretization of the first order system is described and a conserved approximate energy is derived.
+The two conserved quantities are essentially the same.
+These quantities give a constraint on the time step for stability that is far less restrictive than the constraint of the time step to obtain an accurate solution.
 The first section in \cite{PalhaGerritsma15} has a complementary discussion of energy conservation for the harmonic oscillator.

-Appendix \ref{C-N} reviews the implicit Crank-Nicholson discretization of the oscillator which conserves a natural discretization of the continuum energy and that the methods used in \cite{WanBihloNave2015} produce a discretization equivalent to the Crank-Nicholson method.
+Appendix \ref{C-N} reviews the implicit Crank-Nicholson discretization of the oscillator which conserves a natural discretization of the continuum energy.
+The paper \cite{WanBihloNave2015} uses a natural discretization of the classical energy to derive a discretization of the oscillator equation that is equivalent to the Crank-Nicholson discretization.